La Grange Septic Pumping | Fayette County, TX | 2026 Prices 🌵

 Realistic 2026 Cost Estimates for La Grange Market

-• Aerobic Treatment Unit (ATU) with Drip Irrigation System:
+• Aerobic Treatment Unit (ATU) with Spray or Drip Irrigation (Most common requirement):

 Disclaimer: Local environmental regulations and soil codes change.
 Verify all setbacks, permits, and ATU rules directly with Fayette County Health Authorities.